onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1 Release Notes:

-The SITE C-CDA R2.1 Validator Release for December 20th 2016, based on the [December 13th 2016 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v2.5.22.20161213_Consol2), contains the following fixes:
+The **SITE C-CDA R2.1 Validator Release for December 20th 2016**, based on the [December 13th 2016 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v2.5.22.20161213_Consol2), contains the following fixes:

 *   The following defects identified in Google Groups for the TTT or ETT were corrected:
     *   See ERRATA 1220 update